fangq/mcx/README.txt

  --gscatter     [1e9|int]      after a photon completes the specified number of
-                               scattering events, mcx then ignores anisotropy g and only performs isotropic scattering for speed --internalsrc  [0|1]          set to 1 to skip entry search to speedup launch --maxvoidstep  [1000|int]     maximum distance (in voxel unit) of a photon that can travel before entering the domain, if
+                               scattering events, mcx then ignores anisotropy g and only performs isotropic scattering for speed --srcid  [0|-1,0,1,2,..]      -1 simulate multi-source separately;0 all sources together; a positive integer runs a single source --internalsrc  [0|1]          set to 1 to skip entry search to speedup launch --maxvoidstep  [1000|int]     maximum distance (in voxel unit) of a photon that can travel before entering the domain, if